Integration - MQTT

 Connect to MQTT

-There are various utilities available to consume MQTT messages.
-In the example below, we will use the mosquitto client.
+We suggest using MQTT explorer or mosquitto_sub to read MQTT messages.
+In the example below, we use the mosquitto_sub:

 mosquitto_sub -h 10.0.0.100 -p 1883 -v -t '#'